Semantics: Causal

 Causal theories hold that the meaning of an expression depends on the causes and effects it has.
 According to behaviorist semantics, also referred to as stimulus-response theory, the meaning of an expression is given by the situation that prompts the speaker to use it and the response it provokes in the audience.
 For instance, the meaning of yelling "Fire!" is given by the presence of an uncontrolled fire and attempts to control it or seek safety.
 Behaviorist semantics relies on the idea that learning a language consists in adopting behavioral patterns in the form of stimulus-response pairs.
 One of its key motivations is to avoid private mental entities and define meaning instead in terms of publicly observable language behavior.

 Another causal theory focuses on the meaning of names and holds that a naming event is required to establish the link between name and named entity.
-This naming event acts as a form of baptism that establishes the first link of a causal chain in which all subsequent uses of the name participate.
+This naming event acts as an "initial baptism" that establishes the first link of a causal chain in which all subsequent uses of the name participate.
 According to this view, the name Plato refers to an ancient Greek philosopher because, at some point, he was originally named this way and people kept using this name to refer to him.
 This view was originally formulated by Saul Kripke to apply to names only but has been extended to cover other types of speech as well.